 A new meta-analysis of previous studies has reported that the cumulative toxicity of aromatase inhibitors when used as treatment for five years may explain the lack of overall survival benefit compared to tamoxifen despite the fact that aromatase inhibitors result in better breast cancer-free survival than tamoxifen.
-Aromatase inhibitors such as Arimidex, Femara, and Aromasin suppress the production of estrogen from androgens within the body whereas tamoxifen blocks estrogen receptors.
+Aromatase inhibitors such as Arimidex (anastrozole), Femara (letrozole), and Aromasin (exemestane) suppress the production of estrogen from androgens within the body whereas tamoxifen blocks estrogen receptors.

 The authors performed a systematic search of the MEDLINE and EMBASE databases, as well as databases of the American Society of Clinical Oncology and the San Antonio Breast Cancer Symposium, to identify trials that compared aromatase inhibitors and tamoxifen as primary anti-estrogen treatment in postmenopausal women.
 Seven trials with a total of 30,023 patients were selected.
 The analysis focused on serious side effects, including cardiovascular disease, cerebrovascular disease (mainly stroke), bone fractures, thromboembolic events (blood clots), endometrial cancer (uterine cancer) and other new cancers (not including new breast cancer).